 At the hotel

 Free WiFi throughout.
-In rooms: flatscreen TV; Bluetooth speaker; Revo radio; tea- and coffee-making kit; free bottled water; bath products by Meraki.
+In rooms: flatscreen TV; DAB radio with bluetooth; New Kings coffee bags, Joes Organic Teas and fresh milk; free bottled water; bath products by Land & Water.

 Our favourite rooms

 If we’re pushed to pick, we love room five, with its curved cane chairs, super-king-size bed and freestanding bath tub with a bay view.
 The best sea gazing, though, is to be had from the window seats in top-floor rooms seven and eight.
-Room six is as stylish as the rest, but it’s worth noting that it’s the only one without a sea view.
+Rooms two and six are as stylish as the rest, but it’s worth noting that they're the ones without sea views.

 Beachwear if it's hot; throw on a thick Scandi-styled jumper if it’s not.